lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_010_opaque_type_aliases/README.md

   member of ...` by adding an extension method, and then continue with the other type of error.

-- Once all the compilation errors are fixed continues to work correctly, run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass
+- Once all the compilation errors are fixed, run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass

 - Verify that the application runs correctly